 The removal of materials of limited usefulness is essential to maintaining the quality of the collection.
 The same care, thought, and judgment is used in this process as in the original selection.
 Weeding (withdrawal) of materials is essential to collection development.

 Material may be discarded from the collection when:

 Periodicals shall be discarded for the following reasons:

-When lack of space and database or GALILEO accessibility preclude the necessity to house back issues of most titles, preference will be given a few selected periodicals of proven use.
+When lack of space or GALILEO accessibility precludes the necessity to house back issues of subscription titles, preference will be given a few selected periodicals of proven use.

 Student Conduct in Rooms

 495 North Indian Creek Drive | Clarkston, GA 30021 | 404-297-9522

 A Unit of the Technical College System of Georgia